oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 during the probe phase (Section 6.4.2), but once the client begins the MQTT handshake, only one transport may carry the session.

+**Scope of this section.** The rules in this section apply only to the initial connection attempt — the one-shot decision of which transport to use for the first `MQTT.CONNECT`.
+They do not constrain reconnection attempts triggered by the application or by the client library after the session is established.
+For example, if a QUIC connection drops after the session is established, the application MAY choose to reconnect on TCP/TLS; this is a normal reconnection following standard MQTT session takeover rules [MQTT5] §3.1.4 or [MQTT311] §3.1.4, not an "upgrade," and the rules in this section do not apply.

 ### 6.5.2 Broker Session Handling

 When multiple transports are active for the same client (e.g., both TCP/TLS and